chasinglogic/Chattie/README.md

 ## How do I make my own bot using this?

 First install chattie using `pip3 install chattie` you then will have access to the chattie cli which generates and runs bots.
-Next you can create a new bot using `chattie new my_bot_name` this will create a new directory with the bot name and generate a few files to help you get started!
+Next, you can create a new bot using `chattie new my_bot_name` this will create a new directory with the bot name and generate a few files to help you get started!